was-siri-us/LLAMA-based-Interview-Simulator/README.md

 An innovative platform designed to prepare users for job interviews using LLAMA3.
 This simulator provides users with a personalized interview experience, allowing them to practice and refine their skills in a realistic environment.

+## HackPrix 2024

+This project was demonstrated as part of the **HackPrix Hackathon**, a 36-hour hackathon hosted at Lords Institute of Engineering & Technology, Hyderabad, on **8th and 9th June 2024**.
+The HackPrix Hackathon is organized by **CodeWave Hub**, promoting innovation and technical excellence.

 ## Features

 - **User Authentication**: Log in securely to track your progress and reviews.